China rights lawyer released after five years in jail | Malay Mail

 Wang Quanzhang, 44, was first detained in 2015 in a sweeping crackdown on more than 200 lawyers and government critics in China as President Xi Jinping tightened his grip on power.

-But Wang has yet to return home to his family in the Chinese capital and was instead escorted today to a property he owns in eastern Shandong province for 14 days in quarantine as a precaution against the coronavirus, according to wife Li Wenzu.
+But Wang has yet to return home to his family in Beijing and was instead escorted today to a property he owns in eastern Shandong province for 14 days in quarantine as a precaution against the coronavirus, according to wife Li Wenzu.

 “I think (authorities) have been lying to us step by step,” Li said.